Foreign Talent Recruitment Programs (FTRPs) and Malign FTRPs

 These are discussed in more detail below.

 The CHIPS & Science Act of 2022 (“CHIPS Act”) prohibits federally-funded researchers from participating in any Malign FTRPs.
-By definition, Malign FTRPs must involve China, Iran, North Korea, or Russia, or entities in those countries, and must meet certain other criteria as discussed below.
+By definition, Malign FTRPs must involve China (including Hong Kong), Iran, North Korea, or Russia, or entities in those countries, and must meet certain other criteria as discussed below.
 Federally-funded researchers will be required to certify that they are not participating in Malign FTRPs.
 NSF will start requiring this certification in spring 2024, and the DOD will require this certification starting in August, 2024.
 Other federal agencies have not yet published their timelines for this certification.
 This certification has been added to the U.S. Government’s common disclosure forms for “Current and Pending (Other) Support Information” and “Biographical Sketch

 The CHIPS Act defines a Malign Foreign Talent Recruitment Program as follows:

-A. Any program, position or activity compensated with cash or in-kind compensation such as complimentary foreign travel, honorific titles, career advancement opportunities, where the compensation is in exchange for one or more of the following:
+Any program, position or activity compensated with cash or in-kind compensation such as complimentary foreign travel, honorific titles, career advancement opportunities, where the compensation is in exchange for one or more of the following:

 1. Unauthorized transfer of intellectual property, materials, data products, or other nonpublic information developed through U.S. federal funding to a foreign government or entity affiliated with a foreign country;